ICD-10 Codes Connector#

 Claude will:

-1. Use Get Chapter to show the Endocrine chapter (E00-E89)
+1. Use Get By Category with chapter=‘E’ to show the Endocrine chapter (E00-E89)

 2. Identify diabetes categories (E08-E13)